erunyon/erikrunyon.com/_posts/2018-11-29-its-not-about-the-device.md

 external: https://ethanmarcotte.com/wrote/not-the-device/
 ---

-Ethan Marcotte discusses viewing the web on a watch, and why the terms “mobile,” “tablet,” and “desktop” should generally be avoided when designing for the web.
+Ethan Marcotte's thoughts on viewing the web on a watch, and why the terms “mobile,” “tablet,” and “desktop” should generally be avoided when designing for the web.